Would you like to work in the disability sector in Australia?

 To be eligible to apply you will need to obtain an Australian Work and Holiday Visa (subclass 417 or 462) for more information visit: www.border.gov.au

 Education or previous experience in social services is advantageous.
 You will be asked to supply your resume and copies of your qualifications.

 All training and assessment will be conducted in English so you will need to be proficient in written and verbal English.
 A Language, Literacy and Numeracy review will be conducted to determine eligibility to join the training programme.
-Training resources and assessment occur using our online Learning Management System so computer skills are required.
+Training resources and assessments occur using our online Learning Management System so computer skills are required.